liquity/bold-ir-management/README.md

 To that end, for each defined strategy, the autonomous management system targets a specific debt percentage to be in front (i.e. to be redeemed first) of all the Troves participating in the strategy.
 To determine the debt in front, the system calculates the percentage of redemptions hitting the respective collateral branch and uses it to loop over the list of Troves in the branch, ordered by interest rate from lowest to highest.

-The base debt D_min is a parameter preset for each strategy and determines the target range for the debt in front, along with tolerance margins for up and down deviations defined as system-wide constants.
+The base debt D<sub>min</sub> is a parameter preset for each strategy and determines the target range for the debt in front, along with tolerance margins for up and down deviations (M<sub>u</sub> and M<sub>d</sub>) defined as system-wide constants.
 The system thus aims to adjust the interest rate to achieve the mid point of the target range when the debt in front gets out of range, by increasing or decreasing the rate as needed.

 In times of elevated redemption risk, the target debt range is increased (rescaled) to create a larger buffer for subsequent redemptions and the possibility of other borrowers increasing their own interest rates.
 The current redemption fee is used as a proxy for recent redemption activity and a metric to predict further redemptions.